The coronavirus (COVID-19) pandemic is causing particular problems for people with UK visas and for their employers.

 Yes, as long as they continue to be employed by you – and paid, unless they are taking unpaid leave (see above).

-The second is that the sponsored worker’s absences from the UK could have implications for a future application for indefinite leave to remain – see below.
+Note that the sponsored worker’s absences from the UK could have implications for a future application for indefinite leave to remain – see below.